SeppoPakonen/BeyondUnbelievable/doc/notes/Chapters.md

 [Source page 303](https://chronologia.org/en/seven/4N12-EN-4.pdf)

 #### Russia vs USA tension is based on history falsification
-- It is very odd indeed that the American government had shown no interest in the neighbouring territories until the late 1700 – early 1800 century, when it did develop such an interest all of a sudden, and started a very rapid colonization.
-Could it be owing to the fact that the territory in question became “no man’s land” legally, and thus needed to be colonised as quickly as humanly possible.
+- "It is very odd indeed that the American government had shown no interest in the neighbouring territories until the late 1700 – early 1800 century, when it did develop such an interest all of a sudden, and started a very rapid colonization.
+Could it be owing to the fact that the territory in question became “no man’s land” legally, and thus needed to be colonised as quickly as humanly possible.""
 - resistance was real: "map depicts the Californian peninsula as an island, which means that the Horde had prohibited Europeans entry to this part of the world in the early XVIII – before the “revolt of Pougachev”."
 [Source page 306](https://chronologia.org/en/seven/4N12-EN-5.pdf)